 There are a few hikes near Nelder Grove, like the wonderful Chimney Trail.
 Just under two miles long, it weaves through the redwoods, deadwood, Douglas firs, and other diverse species of trees.

 The route passes by the Bull Buck Tree, and hikers often spot birds, including owls, amidst the foliage.
 To fully immerse in this beautiful ecosystem, consider staying at the Nelder Grove campground!

 Nestled among historic cabins, camping in the forest is especially breathtaking when colors turn in fall.

 See Related: Things About Long-Term Travel You Can’t-Miss

 Address: 42877 Round House Rd, Ahwahnee, CA 93601

 An active ceremonial site of the Southern Sierra Miwok tribe, this roundhouse is preserved in a state park and open to the public.
-Upon visiting, it’s possible to book an informative tour that sheds light on the Sierra Miwok culture and its tensions with pioneers during the Gold Rush.
+Upon visiting, booking an informative tour that sheds light on the Sierra Miwok culture and its tensions with pioneers during the Gold Rush is possible.

 The first evidence of a roundhouse in this location dates to the mid-19th Century, but the grounds were likely considered sacred for longer.
 Per tradition, the roundhouse was burned at the death of a chief and rebuilt.

-Sadly, the Miwok were forced off of the land first by pioneers, and again later by the federal government.
-The land became privately owned, and the small number of Miwok people left were prohibited from visiting the sacred site.
+Sadly, pioneers forced the Miwok off the land first by pioneers and again later by the federal government.
+The land became privately owned, and the few Miwok people left were prohibited from visiting the sacred site.

 In the 1970s, the Miwok tribe fought to acquire land through the federal government.
 They succeeded, and this culturally significant park continues to be celebrated today.